nghiamphan/transformer/README.md

 ## Analysis & Improvement <a id="vanilla-improvement"></a>

-1. We want to improve on the first point of the initial observation.
+1.  <a id="vanilla-improvement-section-1"></a>We want to improve on the first point of the initial observation.
 The seemingly obvious idea is to reverse matrix K and V that are passed from the encoder to the cross-attention block of the decoder.
 This simple modification immediately improves the accuracy on sequences with 5 tokens to 100%.

     However...